 Canada has a long history of recognizing the contributions made by caregivers from abroad, through dedicated immigration pathways designed to enable these individuals to settle in Canada permanently.
 Come June 19th, 2024, until the new Pilots are released, there will be no dedicated Federal pathway to permanent residence for those providing Home Care Services.
 Therefore, caregivers in Canada must ensure they have an immigration plan in process well in advance of the expiry of their documents, to ensure they are able to maintain immigration status and benefit from this future program release.

-In recognition of the evolving nature of Canada’s Caregiving Programs, Green and Spiegel LLP is hosting a webinar on Tuesday, July 2nd, 2024 at 9AM EST to discuss anticipated requirements and next steps.
-To sign up for this webinar, please register here.
+In recognition of the evolving nature of Canada’s Caregiving Programs, Green and Spiegel LLP is hosted a webinar on Tuesday, July 2nd, 2024 at 9AM EST to discuss anticipated requirements and next steps.
+To view a recording of this webinar, please click here.

 For more information on immigration options or to schedule a consultation, please contact us.